Skip to main content

 No documented responsible gaming tools.
 Customer support that's largely Discord-based with no published response time SLA.
 For a platform that's been running since 2019, the lack of regulatory documentation is the kind of gap that should give larger depositors real pause.

-From personal experience, the mechanics work, the cases open, the small-stakes withdrawals process.
+The mechanics work, the cases open, the small-stakes withdrawals process.
 I haven't tested high-stakes withdrawals on this site myself, so I can't speak to that with first-hand data, take that with a grain of salt.

 The reported community concerns about payout speed and contest term transparency are real friction points that prospective users should account for.